Parker McCollum: MCA Nashville

-McCollum signed with Universal Music Group on June 27, 2019.
+McCollum signed with MCA Nashville on June 27, 2019.
 His first single under the label was "Pretty Heart".
-On October 16, 2020, McCollum released the EP, Hollywood Gold.
+On October 16, 2020, McCollum released the EP Hollywood Gold.

 Gold Chain Cowboy (2021)

-On July 30, 2021, McCollum released his third studio album to mostly positive reviews.
-SavingCountryMusic.Com praised his songwriting, citing "the strength of the choruses, and the unmistakable appeal these songs will find within their key demographic."
-Country Swag states that this album is "sonically more polished than his first two albums," and that what "Parker McCollum does best on Gold Chain Cowboy is refrain from sounding like everyone else on country radio."
+On July 30, 2021, McCollum released his third studio album, produced by Jon Randall, to mostly positive reviews.
+Country Swag states that this album is "sonically more polished than his first two albums", and that what "Parker McCollum does best on Gold Chain Cowboy is refrain from sounding like everyone else on country radio."

-In March 2022 he went on to win the New Male Artist of the Year at the American Country Music Awards.
+In March 2022, he went on to win the New Male Artist of the Year at the American Country Music Awards.

-In March 2022, McCollum performed for the first time at the Houston Livestock Show and Rodeo to attendance of 73,243 rodeo attendees.
+In March 2022, McCollum performed for the first time at the Houston Livestock Show and Rodeo to an attendance of 73,243.

-"Handle On You" (2022)
+Never Enough and self-titled album (2023–present)

-On August 5, 2022 McCollum released "Handle On You" as a single.
+On August 5, 2022, McCollum released "Handle on You" as the lead single from his second major label studio album (fourth overall), Never Enough.
+He subsequently released the tracks "Stoned", "I Ain't Going Nowhere", and "Speed" as promotional singles.

+On September 13, 2024, McCollum released the song "What Kinda Man".
+On March 24, 2025, McCollum announced his fifth album, a self-titled record.
+It was released on June 27, 2025.

 Musical style and influences

-Parker McCollum's music incorporates genres as diverse as blues, roots rock, soul and folk rock, though his albums have primarily been described as country and Americana.
+Parker McCollum's music incorporates genres as diverse as blues, roots rock, soul, and folk rock, though his albums have primarily been described as country and Americana.
 His music has received rotation on Americana radio stations in particular, and he has referenced Americana singer-songwriter Ryan Bingham as a significant influence.
-Other stylistic influences include alternative country musician Ryan Adams and blues and folk artist Townes Van Zandt, and blues/pop artist John Mayer.
+Other stylistic influences include alternative country musician Ryan Adams, blues and folk artist Townes Van Zandt, pop-rock artist John Mayer, and country musician George Strait.

+Controversies

+In December 2024, McCollum was involved in a feud with fellow country singer Oliver Anthony.
+Anthony had posted a 15-minute vlog entitled "What I've Learned From The Music Industry So Far", which contained an anecdote about a show Anthony had observed where an unnamed artist was using "six autotune modulators on a pedal board onstage to help with vocal pitch."
+This anecdote led commentators and fans to speculate that the unnamed artist was McCollum.
+McCollum responded by calling the anecdote a "fabricated lie".
+McCollum's reaction received comments of support from several fellow country artists, including Koe Wetzel and Corey Kent.